 - Post links to your blog and product pages incorporated with tips and advice on Facebook, LinkedIn, Twitter, and even Pinterest.
 By doing this, you’re getting “link love” — a search engine optimization (SEO) term for qualified backlinks to your site.
 These also help your ranking in the Google search engine.

 - Build curiosity by using catchy phrases or questions, to entice your followers to click on the links.

 - Provide good quality content which encourages your followers to share it with their followers.

 - Put links in video and picture descriptions on YouTube, Facebook, LinkedIn, Instagram, Pinterest and other sites.
 (Note: links don’t work on all platforms the same.)

 - Make sure your website link is in every profile description in ALL the networks you belong to.

 Now, that you’ve driven potential leads to your site, it’s up to the site to capture the leads.
 Otherwise, it’s all been a futile effort.
 There are 3 Black Holes into which leads can fall, and if you don’t fix them, you’ll waste valuable time and effort and not get sales.

 The 3 Black Holes of Lead Generation Loss

-- Lost leads – how many visitors didn’t buy right away?
+- Lost leads – how many visitors didn’t convert right away?
 Did they get lost in the site and then just give up?
 Did something on your site turn them off?